kelu124/echomods/cletus/suppliers/supplier-blatek.md

 * Contact with Dr. Geng
 * We do have a 3.5 MHz transducer.
 This transducer has a very low profile (4mm) and the active diameter is 17 mm. the focal length is 125 mm.
 The overall diameter is 19.5 mm.
 * Price 350$ / pc, 100USD as bottom line for bigger volumes.
+* For 3 frequencies, would go down from 199 to 249$

 ![](/cletus/suppliers/blatek/structure.png)